Numerical method for scattering problems in periodic waveguides: Numerical results

-With these settings, we can then calculate the value of $u$ with different parameters.
-We fix $N_0=6$.
-For the finite element method, we choose $h=0.0025, 0.005, 0.01,0.02$ and $N=8,16,32,64,128,256$ for $k^2=5$, $N=4,8,16,32,64,128$ for $k^2=17$.
-We also obtain ``exact solutions'' for the corresbonding problem from the method introduced in \cite{Ehrhardt2009a,Ehrhardt2009} with $h=0.005$ and the Lagrangian element is adopted.
+With these \high{data}, we calculate the value of $u$ \high{for } different parameters.
+For the finite element method, we choose $h=0.0025, 0.005, 0.01,0.02$ and $N=8,16,32,64$ for $k^2=5$, $N=4,8,16,32,64$ for $k^2=17$.
+We also compute ``exact solutions'' from the finite element method introduced in \cite{Ehrhardt2009a,Ehrhardt2009} with $h=0.005$ and the Lagrangian element.
 First we show the relative errors with different $h$ and $N$ for both cases, defined by

-where $u_{N,h}$ is the numerical solution with parameter $N$ and $H$, and $u_{exa}$ is the ``exact solution''.
-The results for $k^2=5$ are shown in Figure \ref{k5} and for $k^2=17$ are shown in Figure \ref{k17}.
-We can see that the relative erros decays as $N$ gets larger and $h$ gets smaller.
-Note that when $N$ is large enough (e.g., $N\geq 32$), the relative errors do not decay when $N$ gets larger, this implies that the error brought by $N$ is relatively smaller, compared with the error from $h$.
+where $u_{N,h}$ is the numerical solution with parameter $N$ and $h$, and $u_{exa}$ is the ``exact solution''.
+Note that for $k^2=5$, the CCI-method and PM-method are the same, and the results are shown in Table \ref{k5}.
+For $k^2=17$, the results from the CCI-method are shown in Table \ref{k17} and from the PM-method are in \ref{k17-pm}.
+We can see that the relative error decays as $N$ gets larger and $h$ gets smaller.
+Note that when $N$ is large enough (e.g., $N\geq 32$), the relative error does not decay when $N$ gets larger, this implies that the error brought by $N$ is relatively smaller, compared with the error from $h$.
+The decay rate of the CCI-method and the PM-method are relevant.

-As the convergence rate with respect to $h$ is classic, we are especially interested in the convergence with respect to $N$.
-We take $h=0.01$ for both cases, and compute the relative error between $u_{N,h}$ and $u_{256,h}$ for $k^2=5$, $u_{128,h}$ for $k^2=17$.
+As the convergence rate with respect to $h$ is classical, we are especially interested in that \high{of} $N$.
+We fix $h=0.01$ for both cases, and compute the relative error between $u_{N,h}$ and $u_{256,h}$ for $k^2=5$, $u_{128,h}$ for $k^2=17$.
 From the result in \eqref{eq:err_quad}, the error is expected to decay at the rate of $O(N^{-5.5})$.
-From the two pictures, the convergence is as fast as, or even faster than expected.
+From the two pictures in Figure \ref{fig:err}, \high{the convergence is} even faster than expected.